signaldust/bunny-jit/README.md

 and they are always done, even for non-optimized builds.
 After RA the code is ready to be assembled.
 Note that code is still valid SSA.

-Currently Bunny-JIT does not perform any sort of memory optimization.
+Currently Bunny-JIT does very limited memory optimization: we allow DCE, CSE and hoisting on loads, but assume any side-effect (of any kind) can alias.
 It probably never try to do sophisticated analyse aliasing, because this is such a huge can of worms, but I'm looking to maybe optimize some of the simple cases (eg. identical loads with no stores between them) in the future.